Dissection lab tools and equipment for biology labs.

 Find the dissection equipment you need!
-HST sells standard, intermediate, and advanced dissection tools for elementary, middle, high school, and college labs.
+HST sells standard, intermediate, and advanced dissection tools for elementary, middle, high school, and college life science labs.

 Choosing the Right Dissection Tools

 Your dissection tools should match the goals of the dissection project.
 For example, if you’re conducting a beginner dissection (e.g., clam, earthworm) a basic dissection set would suffice.
-Basic instruments include scissors, forceps, scalpels, needles (straight and curved), and pipets.
+Basic instruments include dissecting scissors, forceps (or tweezers), scalpels, needles (straight and curved), and pipets.

 For more advanced dissections, where precision counts (e.g., sheep brain), you would do better with an advanced dissection tool set.
 Why?
 Because you’ll need a ruler, T-pins, and multiple scalpel blades.